* Images shown are of mature plants

 How Sweet it is

 Nothing embodies the fresh, sweet flavors of summer quite like a cherry.
-Now, the 3-in-1 Cherry tree offers enthusiasts the best of 3 varieties (Bing, Black Tartarian, and Rainier) all on one tree.
+Now, the 3-in-1 Cherry tree offers enthusiasts the best of 3 varieties, all on one tree.
 The true genius of this incredible specimen is that the production of each variety is staggered throughout the season.
 So you'll get to look forward to a different cherry with every harvest.
 That way you can continuously enjoy the freshest, most plump, juicy cherries imaginable.
 Easy to care for and self-pollinating, just plant it and get ready to celebrate your very own cherry jubilee.

 3-in-1 Cherry offers many sweet returns